-NDS-1.00-1: The message file < name > is invalid.
+NMR-1.00-1: The message file < name > is invalid.
 The program cannot be loaded.

-Explanation The .MSG file is invalid.
-This problem could be the result of a corrupted file,
+Explanation: The .MSG file is invalid.
+This problem could be the result of a corrupted file, a bad translation, or an outdated file version.

-Action Either update the .MSG file with a valid copy or delete the file.
-The DOS

-Requester will use the default messages that are bound to the binary files.

-NDS-1.00-5: < Module1>.VLM is not loaded.
+Action: Either update the .MSG file with a valid copy or delete the file.
+The DOS Requester will use the default messages that are bound to the binary files.
+NMR-1.00-5: < Module1>.VLM is not loaded.
 The < module2>.VLM file cannot be loaded before < module1>.VLM.
 Load the < module1>.VLM file first then try to load the < module2>.VLM file.

-Explanation The <module2>.VLM requires that the <module1>.VLM be loaded first.

-Either the current configuration has < module 1 > .VLM and < module 2 > .VLM

-Action Make sure that module1>.VLM is configured to load before

-<module2>.VLM.
-To do this, change the load order of the "VLM=" parameter loaded first.
-Either the current configuration has <module3>.VLM loading before <module1>.VLM or <module2>.VLM, or <module1>.VLM or
+Explanation: The <module2>.VLM requires that the <module1>.VLM be loaded first.
+Either the current configuration has <module 1>.VLM and <module 2>.VLM loading out of order, or <module1>.VLM did not load successfully.
+Action: Make sure that < module 1>.VLM is configured to load before <module2>.VLM.
+To do this, change the load order of the "VLM=" parameter in the NET.CFG file.

-NDS-1.00-7: In order to load the <module3>.VLM, one of the following VLMs must be loaded: <module1>.VLM, <module2>.VLM.

-Explanation The <module3>.VLM requires that <module1>.VLM or <module2>.VLM be
+NMR-1.00-7: In order to load the <module3>.VLM, one of the following VLMs must be loaded: <module1>.VLM, <module2>.VLM.
+Explanation: The < module 3>.VLM requires that < module 1>.VLM or < module 2>.VLM be loaded first.
+Either the current configuration has <module3>.VLM loading before < module 1>.VLM or < module 2>.VLM, or < module 1>.VLM or <module2>.VLM did not load successfully.

-Action Make sure that <module1>.VLM or <module2>.VLM loads successfully does not specify a value.
-This invalid line will be ignored by the configuration

-NDS-1.00-42: There is a missing or invalid value for '< parameter>' on line < number> of the configuration file.
+Action: Make sure that < module 1>.VLM or < module 2>.VLM loads successfully before < module 3 > VLM NMR-1.00-42: There is a missing or invalid value for '/parameter>' on line <number> of the configuration file.
 This entry will be ignored.
 Correct the line specified in the configuration file before continuing.

-Explanation The configuration file contains a parameter that has an invalid value or that
+Explanation: The configuration file contains a parameter that has an invalid value or that does not specify a value.
+This invalid line will be ignored by the configuration process.

-Action No action is required at this point.
+Action: No action is required at this point.
 However, to avoid this message the next time the VLM.EXE file is loaded, delete or correct the line specified by the error message.

-NDS-1.00-43: There is a missing or invalid ON/OFF value for '<parameter>' on line <number> of the configuration file.
+NMR-1.00-43: There is a missing or invalid ON/OFF value for 'rameter>' on line <number> of the configuration file.
 This entry will be ignored.
 Correct the line specified in the configuration file before continuing.

-Explanation The configuration file contains a parameter that is defined to use either an ON or OFF value, but a different value or no value has been specified.
-This invalid the VLM.EXE file is loaded, delete or correct the line specified by the error
+Explanation: The configuration file contains a parameter that is defined to use either an ON or OFF value, but a different value or no value has been specified.
+This invalid line will be ignored by the configuration process.
+No action is required at this point.
+However, to avoid this message the next Action: time the VLM.EXE file is loaded, delete or correct the line specified by the error message.